torylin/sentecon/README.md

 **When using SenteCon representations for predictive tasks, it is often helpful to standardize over columns (and sometimes also helpful to standardize over rows).**

 Some features that will be added soon:
-- The ability to use custom models for `lm`.
+- The ability to use custom models for `lm`
-- Support for SenteCon+.
+- Support for SenteCon+

 ## Rerunning experiments